fmrico/rep/rep-XXXX.rst

 The recommended frame identifier is ``mocap``.
 Mocap system drivers can (optionally but recommended, set as a boolean parameter ``publish_tf``) publish the TF that connects frames related to the mocap system with the other existing frames.

 * If the mocap system detects the position of an isolated robot, the ``mocap`` frame will be the parent frame of ``odom``.
 Mocap system drivers can optionally publish the TF that connects both frames.

 .. raw:: html

   <div class="mermaid">
-  graph LR
+  graph TD
     mo[mocap]
     od[odom]
     bf[base_footprint]